 Clinical Child-Family Track

 This track offers students research and clinical training in work related to children, adolescents, and families.
 The program emphasizes a developmental psychopathology perspective, incorporating a focus on both normal and abnormal development as related to family, community, and other contextual factors.
 Students in track enroll in courses in normal cognitive and social development, longitudinal research methods, cultural context, and policy that are taken in psychology, social work, education and law.

 Drs.
-Huey, Margolin and Schwartz are affiliated with this track; however all faculty in the clinical science program can also advise students who enroll in this track.
+Huey, Margolin, Saxbe and Schwartz are affiliated with this track; however all faculty in the clinical science program can also advise students who enroll in this track.
 In addition, Dr. JoAnn Farver and Dr. Frank Manis from the developmental area can serve as research advisors for students who enroll in this track.

 Assessment practicum experiences are available in schools, mental health clinics that provide services to youth, and our own Psychology Services Center.
 Required practicum work involves a year-long course in intervention with couples, children and families.

 For further information, contact Dr. Gayla Margolin.

 USC allows students to work simultaneously toward the Doctor of Philosophy in Psychology (Clinical) and the Master of Public Health.
 The Ph.D./M.P.H. dual degree combines knowledge of clinical psychology research and practice with an understanding of health from a population perspective.
 The student enrolls primarily in the Clinical Psychology doctoral program.
 During the second and subsequent years, course work is taken in both programs.
 The dissertation is undertaken through the Department of Psychology.
 Interested applicants must apply directly to the PhD program in Clinical Science first.
 During the first year of graduate school, students will be provided with additional information about this opportunity and will be given the opportunity to apply for the Dual Degree program.

 For further information, contact Dr. Robert Chernoff.